 Under Virginia state law, a child support order can be modified upon the request of either of the parents.
 The parent who requests the order to be modified, however, must show that circumstances have changed to a considerable extent since the original order was issued.
 Under the Virginia Code, a child support order can be modified under the following circumstances:

 Under any of the aforementioned circumstances, the court may decide to modify the order of Child Support as long as the modifications do not have an inverse impact on the level of care provided to the child by the parents.

-If your ex stops paying child support, you should speak with your family law attorney.
+If your ex stops paying child support, you should speak with your family law attorney right away.
 They will, in turn, inform the court and initiate an investigation into that spouse’s delinquency.
-Rest assured that with the hard-hitting attorneys at Montagna Law on your side, he or she will not get away with neglecting their child support payments.
+Rest assured that with the hard-hitting attorneys at Montagna Law on your side, your child’s other parent will not get away with neglecting their child support payments.